xakpc/DotnetPrompt/Docs/index.md

 ## Basic Blocks

-Several basic blocks are available in DotnetPrompt, and several more are coming soon.
+Several basic components are available in DotnetPrompt, and several more are coming soon.

-We provide how-to guides to get started, examples, and reference docs for each block.
+We provide how-to guides to get started, examples, and reference docs for each component.

 - [Prompts](./docs/prompts/getting_started.md): Prompts are how you communicate with LLMs.
-This block includes prompt management, optimization, and usage of few-shot prompts.
+This component includes prompt management, optimization, and usage of few-shot prompts.

 - [LLMs](./docs/LLMs/getting_started.md): LLM is a generic interface for Large Language Models provider.
 We have implementation for some widespread providers and standard utilities for working with them out of the box.